Caroline de Westenholz: Career

 In 1996, De Westenholz became known to the public when she founded the Louis Couperus Museum.
 It was established in what used to be her stepfather's art gallery.
 Ever since, the museum has organized many exhibitions.
 As off 1995, she was the chair of the museum foundation.
 Unfortunately, in May 2024, the museum was closed because of a complete lack of support from the local authorities.

 In 1985, De Westenholz travelled back to London to become the first European employee of MTV Europe.
 Later, she co-organized a number of exhibitions about Dutch art in England, one of which took place during the William and Mary celebration year.
 As off 1992, she continued to work as a free-lance art historian en writer in Monaco but returned to London a few years later.

 In 1988 she married Peter Nathaniel de Bruce ffrench-Hodges (1935-2017), who during his working life was Head of Overseas Press with the British Tourist Authority (now Visit Britain) and a cookery book author.
 She lives in London and the Hague.

 Awards and honours

 On 18 June 2013 she received a Zilveren Anjer (Silver Carnation, the equivalent of a British Companion of Honour) from former Queen Beatrix of the Netherlands for the founding and upkeep of the Louis Couperus Museum.
 The next year, the Council of the city of The Hague awarded her the Victorine Hefting prize, an award for women who have contributed to the culture of this town.
-In 2022 she was knighted (Knight in the Order of Oranje-Nassau).
+In 2022 she awarded the grade of Knight of the Order of Oranje-Nassau.